 - Divorce

-The best way to ensure that you qualify for a loan modification is to make sure you meet your mortgage lender’s requirements.
-If someone else is contributing to your finances you will need to write a contribution letter for your loan modification application.
 You will also need to have all the necessary documentation that proves your financial hardship.
-That means you will need to provide paperwork like pay stubs, bank statements, income and expenses worksheet, tax returns, and proof of any other income.
-Sometimes this means you will also need documented income for a loan modification but not in all cases.
+That means you will need to provide paperwork like pay stubs, bank statements, income and expenses worksheets, tax returns, and proof of any other income.
+Sometimes, this means you will also need documented income for a loan modification, but not in all cases.

-Without the right documentation, your lender may deny you a loan modification.
+Without the correct documentation, your lender may deny you a loan modification.
 If you don’t have income documentation, working with an attorney can help you identify the right path forward to save your home.

 This process can be very difficult because it isn’t as straightforward as it seems.
 Your lender may even require more documentation than what we’ve listed above.